-Jamie is a senior solicitor in the Human Rights department who specialises in judicial review and public law.
+Jamie is a partner in the Human Rights department who specialises in judicial review and public law.

 He is recognised as a leader in the fields of administrative and public law and civil liberties by Chambers & Partners